ritiksingh860/Contact-Management-System/README.md

 UserName : admin
 Password : admin123

-# using PostgreSql for the storagea
+# using PostgreSql for the storage